IT4063-Spring2025/python-refreshers-oyekunmo/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
 - .
+How to use python functions including: function def, for loops, if-else statements, numpy arrays, and importing extensions like

 **I struggled with:** (repeat as needed)
 - .
+Numpy arrays, appending, numpy copy and fill functions, numpy char.add function

 **I need the instructor to help me with:** (repeat as needed)
 - .
+N/A (Didn't need help.)

-**How long did it take you to complete this assignment? and reflect on that** [ ] hours.
+**How long did it take you to complete this assignment? and reflect on that** [8] hours.
+This time was mostly spent refreshing myself on each individual aspect of python focused on during this assignment, then I essentially used the assignment to test my knowledge.

 **If I were to do this assignment again, I would:** (repeat as needed)
 - .
+Ask for more clarification when it comes to how certain tasks were supposed to be done.
+The parts where I got stuck were typically parts where I didn't understand what the objective of the exercise was clearly.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [20] out of 20.

 --------------------
 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
+- . numpy.org
-- .
+- . it4063c.github.io/course-notes/refreshers/python

 **I received help from the following people:** (repeat as needed)
 - .
+N/A (no outside help)

 ---
 ## Copyrights and License